Speech-Language Pathology: An Overview

 More EBP Resources

-Based on our processes of EBP, we have created many resources covering a wide range of topics in speech and language assessment and therapy.
+In addition to the creation of our Read the Research space, we have created many resources covering a wide range of topics in speech and language assessment and therapy.
 As always, utilize your internal evidence, clinical expertise, and client perspectives when selecting resources 🙂.
 You can find all of them inside our Premium Membership Community.
-Find caregiver handouts, therapy activities, and assessment resources.
-Use the discussion forums to ask questions about clinicians’ expertise.
-Not ready to fully commit?
-Our Open Membership Community provides a selection of freebies and updates about our content!

 References